JuliaPlanners/PDDL.jl/README.md

 Planners not included, but see [`SymbolicPlanners.jl`](https://github.com/JuliaPlanners/SymbolicPlanners.jl).

+If you use this software, please cite:

+> T. Zhi-Xuan, [“PDDL.jl: An Extensible Interpreter and Compiler Interface for Fast and Flexible AI Planning”](https://dspace.mit.edu/handle/1721.1/143179), MS Thesis, Massachusetts Institute of Technology, 2022.

 ## Installation

 Press `]` at the Julia REPL to enter the package manager, then run: